caterwauls |

 Buy Local

 Good eating begins with confidence in your food and it's source.
 Buying products from another continent can be downright worrisome when we consider our agricultural and health regulations opposed to the standards in some other countries.
 Buying local does not mean the cheapest price, but I for one would rather serve food of quality from within fifty miles of my dinner table than preservative or insecticide laden produce from wherever in the world.
 Jump onto this burgeoning bandwagon with the pride of supporting a growing groundswell of goodness.
-Googling the phrase 'buy local' will result in many weblinks.
+Searching the phrase 'buy local' will result in many weblinks.

 |